tdb3/toolbox/hardening/web/referrer-policy.md

 # Configure Referrer-Policy header
-Enable Referrer-Policy header to contorl how much information the browser includes with navigations away.
+Enable Referrer-Policy header to control how much information the browser includes with navigations away.

 ## In Apache
 ### Enable the headers module